 will have access to shared facilities such as hot desk, printing/copying, fax and telephone to assist them in their work for the University where necessary (subject to approval by the Dean of Faculty/Head of School)

 may receive publications from the University and invitations to attend ceremonial occasions/events of the University.

-10) There is no entitlement to membership of any University body except the Court or to the exercise of any administrative or executive function.
+10) There is no entitlement to membership of any University body or to the exercise of any administrative or executive function.

 11) A Professor Emeritus is not entitled to office space and/or any other facilities/resources other than those stated at paragraph 7 above.
 However, an individual case for access to office space and/or any other facilities/resources may be submitted in writing to the Deputy Vice-Chancellor via the Dean of Faculty/Head of School for approval.
 This case must set out the specific requirements for office space/facilities/resources, together with the purpose of and period of the proposed use.